harrisonnguyen/acs_emr/README.md

 # ACS Analysis

-Go to the [project website](https://pages.github.sydney.edu.au/speed-extract/acs) then click on `Articles` to see various analysis for ACS.
+Go to the [project website](https://harrisonnguyen.github.io/acs_emr/) then click on `Articles` to see various analysis for ACS based on eMR data in North Sydney Local Health District (NSLHD).

 These analyses includes: